-Since that time I have developed a great testimony that our Father in Heaven is a master of choreography.
+The experiences that I’m about to go through has convinced me and I have developed a great testimony our Father in Heaven is a master of choreography.
 What I did not know then, and learned many years later, was that these missionaries were tracting out Tonopah on a limited eight week “test” mission.
-At that time, The Church only had enough missionaries for larger communities such as Reno, Sparks, Carson City, Fallon, Las Vegas, etc.; not enough to assign to small towns.
+At that time, The Church only had enough missionaries for larger communities such as Reno, Sparks, Carson City, Fallon, Las Vegas, etc.; not enough to assign to small towns like Tonopah.

-Before, as I believe was choreographed by the Lord, and previous to the visit of these Elders to either of our homes, Darcy and I were elected to be leaders of the High School newspaper.
+Darcy and I had spent some time together earlier but only working on a high school newspaper project.
+Darcy and I were elected to be leaders of the High School newspaper.
 I was elected President and Darcy was made a reporter, so we knew each other from this association.

-Darcy knew my mother through work and had a conversation with her, after which I was not allowed to “ditch out” on the lessons anymore.
+Darcy also knew my mother through her after school work and one day she had a conversation with my mom, after which I was not allowed to “ditch out” on the lessons anymore.
 I came up with another idea, following that old adage, “If you can’t beat ‘em, join ‘em.”
 I decided to tell the missionaries I would get baptized but not until after I graduated from high school.
 If they were still interested they would come back in a year to baptize me.
 (They did).
-I figured if I waited to get baptized then, that after my baptism I would leave for college and never see the missionaries again, and I could continue with the rest of my life.
-The missionaries could go their way, telling anyone they wanted that they baptized me, and they would go away happy.
-Everyone would be happy.
+I figured if I waited to get baptized then, after my baptism I would leave for college and never see the missionaries again, and I could continue with the rest of my life.
+The missionaries could go their way, telling anyone they wanted they baptized me, and they would go away happy.
+Thus, everyone would be happy.

 The next heaven-choreographed event, which I also did not know about until years later, occurred after my baptism.
-My father called his aunt, Glenna Henderson, who was the same aunt that gave us the box.
-She had collected all the artifacts that were handed down from one generation to the next since Emma, retrieving them from various families.
-She had given them to my father some twenty years earlier.
+My father called his aunt, Glenna Henderson, who was the same aunt that gave my dad that box of artifacts.
+Glenna gathered the contents from various families that were handed down from one generation to the next since Emma.
+She had given them to my father some twenty years earlier after my father was discharged from his military service.
 My father told Aunt Glenna about my baptism.
 Coincidently, at that very moment, Buddy Youngreen, who had been assigned by President Harold B. Lee to find descendants of Joseph Smith and Lucy, was visiting with Aunt Glenna.
 Buddy, after hearing about my baptism, thought he ought to mention it to President Lee once he returned back to Salt Lake City; and so he did.

 After hearing Buddy’s report, President Lee asked, “Buddy, where is this young man?
 I would like to meet him.”
 Buddy responded, “President, he’s currently attending college at his father’s Alma Matter and believes he has gotten far away from all the Mormons.”